 Income tax expense was \$4.2 million in the six months ended September 30, 2010 compared to \$5.6 million in the six months ended September 30, 2009.
-The effective tax rate in the six months ended September 30, 2010 was 32% as compared to 44% in the six months ended September 30, 2009.
-The effective rate in the six months ended September 30, 2010 is lower than the expected federal statutory rate of 35% primarily due to the reversal of certain tax reserves totaling \$1.1 million as a result of the expiration of a statue of limitations in a foreign jurisdiction, partially offset by state income taxes and permanent differences in both the United States and foreign jurisdictions.
+The effective tax rate in the six months ended September 30, 2010 was 32% as compared to 44% in the six months ended September 30, 2010 is lower than the expected federal statutory rate of 35% primarily due to the reversal of certain tax reserves totaling \$1.1 million as a result of the expiration of a statue of limitations in a foreign jurisdiction, partially offset by state income taxes and permanent differences in both the United States and foreign jurisdictions.
 In the six months ended September 30, 2009, the effective rate is higher than the expected federal statutory rate of 35% primarily due to state income taxes and permanent differences mainly in the United States, partially offset by research and foreign tax credits.